GLOBAL MARKETS-Global stocks, oil rise on Europe hopes, US data

 percent, pushed higher by banking shares.
 Brent crude bounced

-more than 2 percent to top $102 a barrel and U.S. futures for
+more than 2 percent to almost $102 a barrel and West Texas

 The benchmark S&P 500 index in the United States had